Thomas Mudge, London

 12 inch break arch brass dial with silvered subsidiary strike/silent dial to the arch flanked by double screwed pierced foliate spandrels.
 Finely matted centre with calendar aperture ring and large subsidiary seconds dial, oval cartouche signed Thomas Mudge London.
 Silvered chapter ring with Roman and Arabic numerals.
 Blued steel hands.

 Substantial eight day movement with thick plates, five baluster pillars, anchor escapement and large backcock for the iron-rod pendulum with T-bar suspension and heavy lenticular brass-faced bob.
 Striking the hours on bell.

 7ft 4 ins (225 cm)

 Thomas Mudge (1715-1794) was born in Exeter in 1715 and was apprenticed to the celebrated clock and watch maker George Graham.
 In 1738, Thomas Mudge became a Freeman Clockmakers' Company.
 In 1750, just before his former master's death, Mudge opened his business at the 'Dial and One Crown' in Fleet Street.
-Matthew Dutton joined him, another of Graham's apprentices, into partnership in circa 1765.
+William Dutton joined him, another of Graham's apprentices, into partnership in circa 1765.

 In the eighteenth-century Thomas Mudge ranks highly as one of the most accomplished clock and watch makers.
 The firm of Mudge and Dutton made clocks and watches of high quality, undoubtedly it is Mudge's individual pieces which have placed him in horological history.
 Of particular note are his perpetual calendar watch and the equation watches made for John Ellicott to sell to the Spanish Royal court.
 Probably his most celebrated is the marine timekeeper of 1754 with the first detached lever escapement.